 This was my first time making prime rib on my Char-Broil Big Easy.
 It will definitely not be the last time.
 Preparation and cooking were, as always with the Big Easy, easy.
 And the end result was just crazy good.
 Tender, beefy and just flat out delicious.
 Incredible.
 This ended up being one of the best meals I’ve ever had.

 I started with an almost-five pound rib roast.
 All I did was salt and pepper it.
 Nothing fru-fru.
 Just rubbed it on and into the Big Easy.
+Like I said, prime rib on the Char-Broil Big Easy is easy!

 About 2 hours later the meat hit 125 F (and a bit higher in spots, so next time I’ll keep a closer eye on it).
 The weather was chilly, mid 50s, with some pretty good winds.
 I had expected the cook time to be 15 minutes/pound, but it ended up closer to 20 minutes/pound.